JMRI: Preferences Pane

 Ramping Speed changes

 The smoothness for slow down and speed up are done by stepping up and down with two "ramp" parameters; the throttle increment per step and the time interval of each step.
 These two parameters are paired to make a "stair step" pattern for changing speed.
 Generally, they are paired in that a small throttle increment should be done in a short time interval and a large increment in a longer time.
-When setting them, the time interval should be long enough for the speed increment to complete given the momentum you have programmed into your decoders.
+When setting them, the time interval should be long enough for the speed increment to complete given the momentum you have programmed into your decoders.- Ramp Step throttle Increment This value is a ratio of full throttle.
+Seven or eight speed steps of a 128 step throttle is an appropriate increment for a locomotive with modest momentum.
+A value of 0.008 to 0.04 is recommended.
+(0.0079 would be 1 step of a 128 step throttle)

 You should experiment by watching how NX Warrants start and end or by issuing "Stop" and "Resume" commands to a recorded warrant.